arabcoders/watchstate/FAQ.md

 ---

-### Q: Sometimes episodes/movies don't make to webhook receiver
+### Q: Sometimes episodes or movies don't make it to webhook server?

-as stated in webhook limitation sometimes servers don't make it easy to receive those events, as such, to complement webhooks, its good idea enable the scheduled tasks of import/export and let them run once in a while to re-sync the state of map of server guids, as webhook push support rely entirely on local data of each server.
+As stated in webhook limitation sometimes servers don't make it easy to receive those events, as such, to complement webhooks, its good idea enable the scheduled tasks of import/export and let them run once in a while to re-sync the state of map of server guids, as webhook push support rely entirely on local data of each server.